 - critical maintenance/repairs to aging buildings.

-The new plan also capitalizes on state aid that would cover about $9 million of project costs, so long as those projects are voter-approved and bond-funded.
+The One Rutherford plan also capitalizes on state aid to cover about $9 million of project costs.
 (That aid is not available for costs paid for from the annual operating budget.)

-That’s the nutshell version, but this site offers more project details including a school-by-school breakdown showing what improvements would be made.
+That’s the nutshell version, but this site offers more project details including a school-by-school breakdown showing what improvements will be made.